pooppicker/Restaurant-List/README.md

 ![](https://i.imgur.com/VUTBp8E.jpg)

 ## Overview
-It is a very simlpe website for you to view poupular restaurants in your location.
+It is a very simlpe website for you to view hip restaurants.

 ## 🌻Features
 * Search for restaurants(restaurant's name or category)